liaoliao-24/liaoliao-24.github.io/_pages/physics.md

 permalink: /physics/
 author_profile: true
 ---
 During my four years at Notre Dame, I have worked in multiple research groups spanning nuclear physics, applied math, and condensed matter physics.
-I have decided that I would pursue a Ph.D. degree in theoretical condensed matter physics in the future.
+I am now pursuing a Ph.D. degree in theoretical condensed matter physics at Yale.
 You can read my [CV](/assets/LihaoYanCV.pdf) to learn more about my research.

 -----------